 *Students who are enrolled in 21 credits MUST fill out a "Petition for Variance in Academic Policy" requesting they be allowed to enroll in 21 credits.
 This form can be found on the Registrar's Office website.
 Once completed, the form must be turned into the COLA Dean's Office in Murkland Hall.

 Students Who Request the Hennessy Theatre for Public Performances

 Students wishing to reserve the Hennessy Theatre for a public performance must complete a "Student Use of the Hennessy Theatre Proposal."
 Proposals must be submitted a semester in advance.
 This form can be found on the THDA website.

 Degree evaluations are available to students and advisors on WEBCAT.
-Information is included on courses used to satisfy Gen Ed, Writing, and Foreign Language requirements for baccalaureate students.
+Information is included on courses used to satisfy major, Discovery, Writing, and Foreign Language requirements for baccalaureate students.